ray-project/ray/doc/source/train/overview.rst

     def train_func():
         """User-defined training function that runs on each distributed worker process.

-        This typically contains logic for loading the model, loading the dataset, training the model, saving checkpoints, and logging metrics.
+        This function typically contains logic for loading the model, loading the dataset, training the model, saving checkpoints, and logging metrics.
         """
         ...